maxhbr/LDBcollector/md/EUPL-1.1.md

     		YOU MUST Provide Modification notice
     		YOU MUST Provide Modification date
     	YOU MUST NOT Restrict Granted rights
+    	IF Service offerings
+    		ATTRIBUTE NOT Transferable
+    		YOU MUST Indemnify Other contributors
     USE CASE Binary delivery
     	EITHER
     		YOU MUST Include Source code
     			ATTRIBUTE Machine-readable
-    		YOU MUST NOT Modify Copyright notice
+    		YOU MUST NOT Modify Copyright notices
+    		YOU MUST NOT Modify Patent notices
+    		YOU MUST NOT Modify Trademark notices
     		YOU MUST NOT Modify License notice
-    		YOU MUST NOT Modify Trademark notices
     		YOU MUST NOT Modify Warranty disclaimer
     		YOU MUST Forward License text
+    	OR
+    		YOU MUST Provide Delayed source code delivery YOU MUST Reference Source code
+    			ATTRIBUTE No charges
+    			ATTRIBUTE Duration As long as distributed
     	IF Software modification
     		YOU MUST Grant License
     			ATTRIBUTE Original license
     		YOU MUST Provide Modification notice
     		YOU MUST Provide Modification date
-    	OR
-    		YOU MUST Provide Delayed source code delivery YOU MUST Reference Source code
-    			ATTRIBUTE No charges
-    			ATTRIBUTE Duration As long as distributed
     	YOU MUST NOT Restrict Granted rights
+    	IF Service offerings
+    		ATTRIBUTE NOT Transferable
+    		YOU MUST Indemnify Other contributors
     COMPATIBILITY BSD-2-Clause
     COMPATIBILITY BSD-2-Clause-Patent
     COMPATIBILITY BSD-3-Clause
+    COMPATIBILITY BSL-1.0
     COMPATIBILITY bzip2-1.0.5
     COMPATIBILITY bzip2-1.0.6
     COMPATIBILITY CC0-1.0
     COMPATIBILITY curl
+    COMPATIBILITY EFL-2.0
     COMPATIBILITY IBM-pibs
     COMPATIBILITY ICU
     COMPATIBILITY ISC